January 28, 2021 - Meagan Palmer

 Bolongo Bay Beach Resort on St. Thomas: If you’re looking for a place to truly relax by the pool or on the beach, this is the resort for you!
 Your stay includes access to scuba lessons, watersports, and a swim-up bar.
 Plus, this place is family-run with an affordable price tag!

 Marriot Frenchman’s Reef & Morning Star on St. Thomas: This hotel is the perfect spot to redeem those Marriot Rewards.
 Although it’s not an all-inclusive resort, you can book a specific package with another person that includes meals and drinks.

 Most definitely!
-The USVI are an easy destination to travel to and offers various tourism and relaxation activities that will spark interest in all travelers.
-Plus, there are an endless amount of beaches to explore.
+The USVI is an easy destination to travel to and offers various tourism and relaxation activities that will spark interest in all travelers.
+Plus, there are an endless amount of Caribbean beaches to explore.
 Speaking of adventure, there’s even hiking in the Virgin Islands National Park!

-Now that you’re aware of what to be prepared for, don’t risk losing your trip investment if something ruins your USVI vacation plans.
+Now that you’re aware of what to be prepared for when visiting the U.S. Virgin Islands , don’t risk losing your trip investment if something ruins your USVI vacation plans.
 It happens all the time –you get sick, a family member passes away, there’s bad weather, new travel advisories put in place.
-You might lose your trip payments if you have to cancel your vacation because one of these happens if you don’t have a comprehensive travel insurance policy.
+You might lose your trip payments if you have to cancel your vacation because one of these happens and you don’t have a comprehensive travel insurance policy.